View Tylar Allen's Obituary on dispatch.com and share memories

 1999 - 2019

 Tylar Everett Allen, age 19.
 Sunrise August 27, 1999 and Sunset August 24, 2019.
-Visitation 9AM and Funeral Service 10AM Saturday, August 31, 2019 at Westerville Christian Church, 471 E College Ave, 43081.
+Visitation 9AM and Funeral Service 10AM Saturday, August 31, 2019 at Westerville Christian Church, 471 E College Ave.
 Interment at Green Lawn Cemetery.
-Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE EAST.
-To read the complete obituary, order flowers and to offer condolences to the ALLEN Family, visit www.TheChapelofPeace.com
+Ministry of Comfort entrusted to MARLAN J. GARY FUNERAL HOME, THE CHAPEL OF PEACE NORTH, 2500 Cleveland Ave.
+To read the complete obituary, order flowers and to offer condolences to The ALLEN Family, visit www.TheChapelofPeace.com

 Published in The Columbus Dispatch on Aug.
 29, 2019